 We currently host monthly Positive Ageing Network meetings for local government representatives.
 Details can be obtained from the Positive Ageing Adviser.

 - Victoria Police Seniors Portfolio Reference Group

-- Victorian Elder Abuse Advisory Committee
+- Victorian Elder Abuse and safeguarding Advisory Group

 Age-Friendly Cities and Communities Information Kit for Local Government

 Developed by COTAVic (Council of the Ageing) and the MAV, with funding from the RACV, this Information kit (PDF - 15.63MB) supports local government to continue the age-friendly momentum and in particular to support councillors and senior management to lead and activate a whole-of-council response.

 A range of age-friendly resources for local government can be found on our project page.

 Planning for Positive Ageing